jquense/clank/README.md

 Clank
 ========

 A simple prototypal inheritance abstraction with an emphasis on composition.
-Barely more then a few helpers, built on top of [cobble](https://github.com/theporchrat/cobble/) for trait-like mixins.
-If you used Backbone or Ember this API should feel familiar.
+Clank is a _thin_ wrapper around [cobble](https://github.com/theporchrat/cobble/).
+If you used Backbone or Ember this API should feel familiar, there is no magic here, just a few wrappers around the normal prototypal inheritance you are used to.

+It is _highly_ recommended that you take a look at the tests (`./test/class.js`) for a far more extensive demostration of the functionality of Clank.

+## Support

+works fine in IE8 but does expect certain es5 functions, include es5 shim and sham in an IE8 and everything will work fine, with a single caveat, object constructors are assigned a non-enumerable property `__META__`, which in IE8 _is_ enumerable, so keep that in mind.

 ## API

 require the module;

     var Clank = require('clank')

-Clank comes with a single `Clank.Object` class that provides a starting base class for any objects you want.
+The Clank object [is just the cobble function](https://github.com/theporchrat/cobble/#cobbleobjects) with a single new property `.Object` which is your base object.

+## Clank.Object

-### Clank.Object.extend(...spec)
+### .extend(...spec)

 Every Constructor returned from `.extend()` also has an extend method.